ahandsel/articles/Kintone_VSCode_LiveServer/Kintone_VSCode_LiveServer-DEV.md

 Add a VS Code Workspace Setting file named `.vscode/settings.json` to the project folder.

-Finally add the following code to the `.vscode/settings.json` file.
+Finally, add the following code to the `.vscode/settings.json` file.

 ```json
 {